-“KRITIS Umbrella Act”: lack of clarity about practical implementation
+"CRITIS Umbrella Act": lack of clarity about practical implementation

-4/24/2024 Industry news Perimeter Protection
+4/24/2024 Critical infrastructures (CRITIS) Access control Fencing systems Industry news Perimeter Protection

-“KRITIS Umbrella Act”: lack of clarity about practical implementation
+"CRITIS Umbrella Act": lack of clarity about practical implementation

-With its “KRITIS Umbrella Act” on protecting critical infrastructures, Germany is taking a crucial step forward to protect essential services against a wide range of threats.
+With its “CRITIS Umbrella Act” on protecting critical infrastructures, Germany is taking a crucial step forward to protect essential services against a wide range of threats.
 Despite the progress made by legislation, there is still a lack of clarity when it comes to the practical implementation of physical security measures.

 Legal regulations for critical infrastructures